lydiahallie/javascript-questions/id-ID/README.md

 #### Jawaban: C

-JavaScript is a **dynamically typed language**: we don't specify what types certain variables are.
-Values can automatically be converted into another type without you knowing, which is called _implicit type coercion_. **Coercion** is converting from one type into another.
+JavaScript adalah sebuah **bahasa penulisan dinamik**: kita tidak memerlukan  kodingan untuk spesifk variable.
+Nilainya akan otomatis diubah menjadi yang lain , which is called _implicit type coercion_. **Coercion** is converting from one type into another.

 In this example, JavaScript converts the number `1` into a string, in order for the function to make sense and return a value.
 During the addition of a numeric type (`1`) and a string type (`'2'`), the number is treated as a string.
 We can concatenate strings like `"Hello" + "World"`, so what's happening here is `"1" + "2"` which returns `"12"`.